AlexSchweiger827/PP1/README.md

 **Remember:** Stop working after 90 minutes and record where you stopped!

 I finished task 1-3.
-I needed 2 minutes and 22 seconds more time to write the equations down in task 3.
+I needed 2 minutes and 22 seconds more time for task 3 (92 minutes and 22 seconds).